ViraDiana09/Airline-Customer-Value-Analysis-Case/README.md

 # Airline-Customer-Value-Analysis-Case
-In this project, an airline customer analysis cluster was carried out.
+In this project, an airline customer analysis cluster was carried out based on Customer Lifetime Value using K-Means Method.